-When an outbreak is identified, the Chester County Health Department will work with the school to review prevention measures to ensure adherence, and monitor for additional cases.

-If additional cases are identified within the class or cohort within a 14-day period, additional mitigations measures will be implemented including classroom closures, different cohorting, etc.
+When in-school transmission is identified, the Chester County Health Department will work with the school to review prevention measures to ensure adherence, and monitor for additional cases.
+If additional cases are identified within the class or cohort within a 14-day period, additional mitigations measures will be implemented including classroom/building closures, different cohorting, etc.

-If two (2) outbreaks are identified in a 14-day period, the Chester County Health Department assess broader scale closure of wings or buildings.

-If a classroom, wing, building(s) is closed, the school should switch to remote learning.
+If there are two (2) occurrences of in-school transmission identified in a 14-day period, and the subsequent case(s) were not identified as a close contact(s) during contact tracing, the Chester County Health Department may assess broader scale closure of cohorts, wings or buildings; if a cohort, wing, building is closed, the school can opt to switch to remote learning.